KudoLayton/obsidian-to-confluence/README.md

 3. Extract the `obsidian-to-confluence.zip` on the directory
 4. Restart Obsidian
 5. Enable the plugin in the community plugins setting menu
-6. Fill out plugin settings
+6. Write plugin settings
 7. Have fun!

 ## Setting
-- You need [Confluence Personal Access Token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) for authentication
+- [Confluence Personal Access Token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) is required for authentication.
-- Default wiki space and document id are for a new page creation
+- Default wiki space and document id are for creating new pages
-  - New pages are created on the default document
+  - New pages are created under the default document
-  - You can find document id at your wiki page url or wiki page source url
+  - You can find document id from the wiki page url or wiki page source url

 ## Compatible Obsidian Markdown
 - [Headers](https://help.obsidian.md/How+to/Format+your+notes#Headers)